 Tucked in the hills located to the northeast of Florence is a Tuscan farmhouse, an enchanting view and a whole lot of silence at the B&B Le Due Volpi in Mugello near Vicchio.
-Only a short distance from the birthplace of Giotto, Aldo and Cinzia, the owners of this B&B offers a secluded corner to truly enjoy not only the scenic landscape of Tuscany but also the unmistakable flavour of fresh veggies and fruit, homemade cakes and sweets for breakfast, as well as a tempting display of savoury sides that are particular to the area from local suppliers.
+Only a short distance from the birthplace of Giotto, Aldo and Cinzia, the owners of this B&B, offer a secluded corner to truly enjoy not only the scenic landscape of Tuscany but also the unmistakable flavour of fresh veggies and fruit, homemade cakes and sweets for breakfast, as well as a tempting display of savoury sides that are particular to the area from local suppliers.

 The silence and the friendly country air embrace you as soon as you arrive; following the twists and turns on the country road, you can feel the tension of travelling begin to ease away as you mellow into the Mugello scenery.
 The walk up to the house is a shady driveway, with their vegetable garden and grapes on the one side and tall trees on the other side.
 Planted on the side of a hillside, you feel as if you have an 360° panorama of the hills and mountains that make up the northern border of Tuscany, called Mugello.

 Why stay here?

 We loved: the country style decor is comfortable, coordinated & welcoming

 Ideal for: couples, small families or even a larger group who want the entire villa for themselves.